To Violate the Oblivious

 To Violate the Oblivious is a 2004 album by the American one-man black metal act Xasthur.
 After the original release on Swedish Total Holocaust Records, a re-mastered US pressing was released on Moribund Records in 2005 (featuring one bonus track).
 The same year, a limited double-vinyl edition was released on German label Perverted Taste (with yet another bonus track).
-The name of this album is misspelt on Spotify as "To Violate the Obvious".
+The name of this album is misspelled on most streaming platforms as "To Violate the Obvious".